 Authentic Victorian Saloon Girl Dress History

 Initially, saloon girls could not afford nice clothing.
 The Saloon owners purchased the latest style of dress for the girls.
 The girls would then need to pay back the owner for the purchase with her earnings.
 The quality of the dress was equal to that of the establishment.
 The smaller the town the less likely saloon girls were to have been given clothing.
-They wore, instead, whatever low-class clothing they could acquire (second hand.)
+They wore, instead, whatever low-class clothing they could acquire — typically second-hand.
 Saloon girls at nicer establishments in large towns wore ballgown dresses which were off the shoulder and either sleeveless or short puffed sleeved.
 The necklines dipped low but hardly revealed cleavage.
 The bodice fit snug over a corset and matched the skirt below.